jamasoftware-ps/Community-Reports/Miscellaneous Reports/Permissions and User Groups Report/README.md

 ### Report Run Instructions

 - From a project go to Reports > Run report
-- Choose 1 parameter per run.
+- Select 1 parameter from the 3 options
-- The output Excel file will contain permissions and user group information as described.
+- Run